hunse/pyopencl_blas/README.md

-Currently only supports a small subset of the BLAS library (specifically the SWAP, SCAL, COPY, AXPY, GEMV, and GEMM families of functions), and only for real numbers (i.e., 32-bit or 64-bit floats).
+Currently only supports a small subset of the BLAS library (specifically the SWAP, SCAL, COPY, AXPY, GEMV, and GEMM families of functions), for real numbers (i.e., 32-bit or 64-bit floats) and complex numbers (i.e., complex64 and complex128).

 Installation